 I can’t stress how much I LOVE eating and making Dhokra.
 They’re so simple to make and really quick, as it requires no fermenting!
 That’s right no need to keep the batter partying over night.
 They’re really filling too, great for when you have guests over, they’ll think you went through SO MUCH trouble.

-If you’re wondering what Dhokla is, it’s a Steamed Savoury Spongy Cake!
+If you’re wondering what Dhokra is, it’s a Steamed Savoury Spongy Cake!
 Crazy I know right, but it tastes DELICIOUS.
 It hails from Gujarat in India.

-A great accompany to ANY Dhokla are Deep/ Shallow Fried Green Chillies (Tarela Marcha) and Chutney.
+A great accompany to ANY Dhokra are Deep/ Shallow Fried Green Chillies (Tarela Marcha) and Chutney.

 Now for the Instant Khaman Dhokla.

 - 1 Cup – Chickpea Flour (sifted)

 - 1 Tsp Green Chilli & Ginger Paste